Staff + Board

 Bryant is a past Warnock Foundation Fellow, as well as a licensed commercial pilot, who, in 2015, founded and led Flight One Carriers to fly relief missions to victims of hurricanes and other natural disasters.

-Justin Bowers, DIRECTOR OF PROGRAMS
+Justin Bowers, ASSOCIATE DIRECTOR

 Justin oversees our staff and community partnerships to implement the organization’s core programs – Trees for Public Health, Urban Roots Apprenticeship, and Putting Down Roots.